Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 where `truststore.jks` is a Java KeyStore format file containing the trusted certificates for the Tessera client (for example the certificate of the CA used to create the InfluxDB certificate).

 If securing the keystore with a password this password should be provided.
-Passwords can be provided either in the config (for example `clientTrustStorePassword`) or as environment variables (using `environmentVariablePrefix` and setting `<PREFIX>_TESSERA_CLIENT_TRUSTSTORE_PWD`).
-The [TLS Config](../Configure/TLS.md) documentation explains this in more detail.
+Passwords can be provided either in the configuration (for example `clientTrustStorePassword`) or as environment variables (using `environmentVariablePrefix` and setting `<PREFIX>_TESSERA_CLIENT_TRUSTSTORE_PWD`).
+The [TLS Configuration](../Configure/TLS.md) documentation explains this in more detail.

 As Tessera expects 2-way TLS, a `.jks` file for the `clientKeyStore` must also be provided.
 This will not be used so can simply be set as the truststore.